Reginald Dyer: Events of 13 April

+Dyer had at his command 50 troops, including 25 Gurkhas of 1/9 Gurkha Rifles (1st battalion, 9th Gurkha Rifles), 25 Pathans and Baluch and 59th Sindh Rifles, armed with .303 Lee–Enfield rifles.
+He also had two armoured cars with machine guns, which were unable to pass through the entrance.
+Upon entering the Bagh, the general ordered the troops to shoot directly into the gathering.
+The shooting continued unabated for about 10 minutes, and the soldiers' supply of 1,650 rounds of ammunition was almost exhausted.

 Dyer is reported to have, from time to time, "checked his fire and directed it upon places where the crowd was thickest", not because the crowd was slow to disperse, but because he "had made up his mind to punish them for having assembled there."
 Some of the soldiers initially shot into the air, at which Dyer shouted: "Fire low.
 What have you been brought here for?"
 Later, Dyer's own testimony revealed that the crowd was not given any warning to disperse and he was not remorseful for having ordered his troops to shoot.

 The Hunter Commission report on the incident, published the following year by the Government of India, criticised both Dyer, and the Government of the Punjab for failing to compile a casualty count, so quoted a figure offered by the Sewa Samati (A Social Services Society) of 379 identified dead, comprising 337 men, 41 boys and a six-week-old baby, with approximately 1,100 wounded, of which 192 were seriously injured.
 However other estimates, from government civil servants in the city (commissioned by the Punjab Sub-committee of Indian National Congress), as well as counts from the Home Political, cite numbers of well over a thousand dead.
 According to a Home Political Deposit report, the number was more than 1,000, with more than 1,200 wounded.
 Dr Smith, a British civil surgeon at Amritsar, estimated that there were over 1,800 casualties.
-The deliberate infliction of these casualties earned Dyer the epithet of the "Butcher of Amritsar".
+The infliction of these casualties earned Dyer the epithet of the "Butcher of Amritsar".

-Statement to restore law and order

-The day after the massacre Dyer attempted to restore law and order.
-The following is the English translation of Dyer's Urdu statement directed at the local residents of Amritsar on the afternoon of 14 April 1919, a day after the Amritsar massacre: